CtrlK

 Run the hearing protocol per the external-resource-context skill (frontend domain).
 The orchestrator owns this step because it requires AskUserQuestion.
 The skill defines file-existence branching, two-phase hearing (structured axes + self-declaration), and persistence to docs/project-context/external-resources.md.

-Invoke codebase-analyzer and ui-analyzer in parallel (single message with two Agent tool calls).
-They share input but produce complementary output. ui-analyzer reads the project-tier external-resources file and fetches external UI sources via the inherited MCP/URL access methods, then analyzes the UI codebase. codebase-analyzer covers data, contracts, dependencies, and quality assurance mechanisms.
+Invoke ui-analyzer to gather UI facts.
+It reads the project-tier external-resources file, fetches external UI sources via the inherited MCP/URL access methods, then analyzes the UI codebase.
+Its output complements the codebase-analyzer output from Step 2 (data, contracts, dependencies, quality assurance mechanisms).

-Both outputs (codebase-analyzer JSON and ui-analyzer JSON) are reused by ui-spec-designer in Step 3 and by technical-designer-frontend in Step 4.
+Both outputs (codebase-analyzer JSON from Step 2 and ui-analyzer JSON from Step 5) are reused by ui-spec-designer in Step 6 and by technical-designer-frontend in Step 7.

 Ask the user: "Do you have prototype code for this feature?
 If so, please provide the path to the code.
 The prototype will be placed in docs/ui-spec/assets/ as reference material for the UI Spec."